lostfiddler/pr05-grant-application/pr05_application.md

 # 5. How will you seek and incorporate feedback during your project?
 ---

-0/1000
+I believe requesting a code review, from my mentor or a member of the community, whenever I push a commit to my fork of the github repository would be a good idea.
+I could also prepare a draft of my required bi-monthly progress report and, again, have my mentor or another member of the community look over it and provide feedback.

+332/1000

 # 6. How do you plan to document your project progress and outcomes?
 ---
 0/1000

 # 7. How do you plan to manage your time, particularly if you have other commitments during the program's duration?
 ---

-0/1000
+I self learn programming full time and my parents cover most of my expenses so I will surely be able to commit the majority of my time to this project over the next 4 months.

+I usually program and study impromptu but if I notice that I am losing focus easily or doing something tedious I start 25 minute pomodoros which help sustain my productivity.

+I will dedicate at least 4 days a week where my focus is primarly on this project.

+435/1000